On the Harmful Effects of Tobacco: Publication history

 The play was originally published on 17 February 1886 by Peterburgskaya Gazeta, subtitled "The Monologue scene" (Сцена-монолог) and signed A. Chekhonte (А. Чехонте).
 Later that year, in a revised version it was included into the Moscow-published Motley Stories (Пестрые рассказы) collection.

 Later Chekhov continued to revise it, until the better-known 1902 version was included into the volume 14 of the Complete Works by A.P.
 Chekhov published by Adolf Marks in 1903.
 The first English publication was in The Unknown Chekhov (1954), a collection of writings.

 Film adaptation

 Paul Newman directed a short film adaptation of On The Harmful Effects of Tobacco that received limited screening in New York City in 1962.
 Nyukhin was played by Michael Strong, who had performed the monologue to high praise in The Actors Studio.
 Despite a favorable mention in The New York Times, Newman removed his name from the credits for reasons that remain unclear.
-He gave the sole print to Strong, who kept it until his death in 1980.
-As of November 2016, Turner Classic Movies plans to air the film in early 2017.
+He gave the sole print to Strong, who kept it until shortly before his death in 1980, when he reportedly asked that a print of his film be sent to the director Jack Garfein.
+In November 2016, Turner Classic Movies announced plans to air the film in early 2017.
+TCM originally planned to air On the Harmfulness of Tobacco, Rachel, Rachel and The Effect of Gamma Rays on Man-in-the-Moon Marigolds as part of a "Newman Directs" presentation on Sunday, March 26, 2017.
+In February 2017, Garfein pulled out of the arrangement with the network, arguing that the airing of the film would impede the success of an independent documentary about the Newman film that Garfein planned to make.
+As a result, TCM aired only Rachel, Rachel and The Effect of Gamma Rays on Man-in-the-Moon Marigolds that Sunday night at 8 and 10 p.m., but On the Harmfulness of Tobacco was not shown as originally announced.

 The play was also adapted and set to music composed by American Dominick Argento, in his A Water Bird Talk (1974–1976); he also used passages (and images in performance) from Audubon's Birds of America.